Privacy & Compliance

 Builder.Cam takes a different approach.
 Our cameras perform face detection and blurring on the device itself, before any photo leaves the camera.
 This means:

-- Photos with detected faces blurred before transmission
+• All detected faces blurred on the camera before transmission

-- Easier stakeholder sharing with no privacy concerns
+• Easier stakeholder sharing with minimized privacy concerns

 GDPR Compliance Topics